 (4) The Authority shall not exercise any power conferred on it by subsection (1) or (3) except with the approval of the Minister on the recommendation of the Public Sector Commissioner.

-[Section 12 amended by No. 39 of 2010 s.
+[Section 12 amended: No. 39 of 2010 s.
 89.]

 13. Public service officer on staff, provisions about